Sidney Walton had a story simple enough to fit on local television and serious enough to survive it.

 Why he belongs in the rebuilt library

 The old site liked figures who were uplifting.
-Walton was uplifting, but that is not the real reason to keep him.
+Walton was uplifting, but that is not the main reason to keep him.

 He matters because he found a way to dramatize historical scarcity without turning it into empty nostalgia.
 He used his own body, age, and presence to say that there is a difference between reading about a generation and meeting one of the people who made it.